Unity-Environmental-University/story-goal-mcp/README.md

 # Story-Goal MCP Server

+> Part of the LXD MCP Suite — a cohesive set of MCP servers for learning experience design (coaching, Kanban, stories, and optional LLM adapters).

+## What it is
+Story/Goal MCP server that tracks outcomes (goals) and user stories with phases and progress notes.

+## Why it helps
+Keeps focus on deliverable outcomes and progress over time; complements Kanban for planning and execution.

 A lightweight MCP server that replaces task-focused todo lists with outcome-focused user stories and goals.
 Track meaningful progress toward user value instead of just checking off tasks.

 ## 🎯 Philosophy